Janakpur Road railway station

-Janakpur Road railway station is a small railway station in Sitamarhi district, Bihar.
-Its code is JNR.
+Janakpur Road railway station (station code: JNR), is a small railway station in Sitamarhi district, of the Indian state of Bihar.
 It serves Janakpur Road town.
 The station consists of 2 platforms.
 It's B category railway station of Samastipur railway division.

 The Janakpur Road is well connected to most of the major cities in India like Patna, New Delhi, Mumbai, Kolkata, Ayodhya, Lucknow, Hydrabad and other cities by the railway network.